emapco/chem-mrl/README.md

 ## Classifier

 The repository includes code for training a linear SBERT classifier with dropout, designed to categorize substances based on SMILES and category features.
-While it is specifically demonstrated on the Isomer Design dataset, the model is generalizable and can be applied to any dataset containing `smiles` and `category` features.
-For more information on how to prepare and load your data, refer to the `load_data` function in `classifier/load_data.py`.
+While it is specifically demonstrated on the Isomer Design dataset, the model is generalizable and can be applied to any dataset containing `smiles` and `label` features.
+The training scripts include parameters to specify the `smiles` and `label` columns.
+The dataset is expected to be a parquet file.

 During training, the model was evaluated using both self-adjusting dice loss and cross-entropy loss.
 Hyperparameter tuning determined that cross-entropy loss outperformed self-adjusting dice loss in terms of model accuracy, making it the preferred choice for training on molecular property datasets.

 ## References:

-- Chithrananda, Seyone, et al. "ChemBERTa: Large-Scale Self-Supervised Pretraining for Molecular Property Prediction." *arXiv [Cs.LG]*, 2020.
+- Chithrananda, Seyone, et al. "ChemBERTa: Large-Scale Self-Supervised Pretraining for Molecular Property Prediction." _arXiv [Cs.LG]_, 2020.
 [Link](http://arxiv.org/abs/2010.09885).
-- Ahmad, Walid, et al. "ChemBERTa-2: Towards Chemical Foundation Models." *arXiv [Cs.LG]*, 2022.
+- Ahmad, Walid, et al. "ChemBERTa-2: Towards Chemical Foundation Models." _arXiv [Cs.LG]_, 2022.
 [Link](http://arxiv.org/abs/2209.01712).
+- Kusupati, Aditya, et al. "Matryoshka Representation Learning." _arXiv [Cs.LG]_, 2022.
+[Link](https://arxiv.org/abs/2205.13147).
-- Li, Xianming, et al. "2D Matryoshka Sentence Embeddings." *arXiv [Cs.CL]*, 2024.
+- Li, Xianming, et al. "2D Matryoshka Sentence Embeddings." _arXiv [Cs.CL]_, 2024.
 [Link](http://arxiv.org/abs/2402.14776).
-- Bajusz, D., Rácz, A., & Héberger, K. "Why is the Tanimoto Index an Appropriate Choice for Fingerprint-Based Similarity Calculations?" *J Cheminform*, 7, 20 (2015).
+- Bajusz, Dávid, et al. "Why is the Tanimoto Index an Appropriate Choice for Fingerprint-Based Similarity Calculations?" _J Cheminform_, 7, 20 (2015).
 [Link](https://doi.org/10.1186/s13321-015-0069-3).
-- Li, Xiaoya, et al. "Dice Loss for Data-imbalanced NLP Tasks." *arXiv [Cs.CL]*, 2020.
+- Li, Xiaoya, et al. "Dice Loss for Data-imbalanced NLP Tasks." _arXiv [Cs.CL]_, 2020.
 [Link](https://arxiv.org/abs/1911.02855)